dfr62/dsw/README.md

    `default.css` file from the distribution.
 7. Run `dsw build` from the project directory and you'll obtain the site in `htdocs`.
 The script appends also to the file `lastgen.time` the time of generation.
-The next time you'll build the site only files that are more recent or modified more recently of its modified time will be parsed.
+The next time you'll build the site you can choice to rebuild all site with the same command `dsw build` or only the modified files with command `dsw news`.
+WARNING!
+Make this last choice only if you are sure to have modified **existing** files without having added/deleted directories or files (on the contrary the old html files not rebuilded will have menu and navbar not updated!).  `dsw news` is useful if you want to rebuild some pages immediately after you make changes in some existing files.
+In all other cases use `dsw build`.
-   You can reset it to an older default value (2000-01-01) with the command `dsw reset` and so rebuild all the site with `dsw build`.
+   With command `dsw reset` you delete the content of file `lastgen.time` and set its modification time to and old basic value (2001-01-01).
 8. To test the site go in `htdocs`, start the simple python webserver with the command `python -m SimpleHTTPServer` and from the browser visit `localhost:8000`
 9. Navigating the site is simple.
 The name of the files and directories are